Kayli Mills: Career

 Since 2016, Mills has been active in the video game voice acting industry.
 TheGamer noted she "had already established herself when she took on the role of former Turk Cissnei in Final Fantasy 7 Rebirth and the remake of Crisis Core".

+Some of her major roles include Emilia in Re:Zero – Starting Life in Another World, Alice and Rapi in Goddess of Victory: Nikke, Akira Kazama in Street Fighter V, Alice Zuberg in Sword Art Online, Valac Clara in Welcome to Demon School!
+Iruma-kun, Keqing in Genshin Impact and Jecka in Class of '09.

 Personal life

 Mills uses they/she pronouns and is non-binary.
 She came out as an abuse victim in a 2025 social media post.